Sling (weapon)

 Home-made sling made from braided cord with sewn imitation leather.

 Sling, home-made from braided cord and red insulating tape.

 A sling is a projectile weapon typically used to hand-throw a blunt projectile such as a stone, clay, or lead "sling-bullet".
-It is also known as the shepherd's sling or slingshot (in British English, although elsewhere it means something else).
+It is also known as the shepherd's sling or slingshot (in British English, although elsewhere it refers to a distinct "Y" shaped projectile weapon).
 Someone who specializes in using slings is called a slinger.